 If you happen to be in Ljubljana and looking for a place to rest, I recommend hostel Celica, which served as a prison for hundreds of years.
 Hostel Celica is also a part of Metelkova, a cultural center of arts and crafts.
 It’s the center of so many different things.
 Still, if you want to experience how it is staying in prison, you should go to the hostel Celica.
 Volunteer to spend the night behind bars and still have fun.
 The most authentic experience of the Cell is in the cell.
 20 former prison cells are waiting for you, converted into rooms with an artistic concept and a unique story.

 From gray to color.
 The cells of the military prison have become modern rooms, full of life, energy, and colors.
 Today’s original grilles on the doors and windows serve only to accentuate a really cool experience from custom to art.
 Simple prison cells have been transformed into unique art rooms.

 For the most special hostel experience, choose prison luxury.
 Double and triple rooms, air conditioning, free bed linen and towels, shared bathroom, separately for women and men, and free wi-fi.

 Slovenia is a baby country.
 It is only 26 years old.
-Despite the popular belief, it is a part of Central Europe and not Eastern Europe, as many people think.
+Despite popular belief, it is a part of Central Europe and not Eastern Europe, as many people think.
 Also, it was never part of the Soviet Union.
 It was part of Yugoslavia, two different things, and I want to hear that out.

-It is likewise home to the smallest mammal on this planet that weighs only 2 grams, and it’s called the Etruscan shrew.
+It is likewise home to the smallest mammal on this planet weighs only 2 grams, and it’s called the Etruscan shrew.